 - The break load testing is facilitated in our max capacity is 2900 tons tensile testing machine.

-- DNV GL have recently increased our capability for fatigue testing steel wires and chains, through investment in a new 1,100 tons cylinder dedicated to this purpose.
+- DNV has recently increased our capability for fatigue testing steel wires and chains, through investment in a new 1,100 tons cylinder dedicated to this purpose.

-- DNV GL also has a unique machine for testing out of plane bending fatigue.
+- DNV also has a unique machine for testing out of plane bending fatigue.

 This approach, and the documented evidence that they provide, have already proved successful for large operators who have been able to safely extend the service life of mooring systems and thus avoiding expensive replacement.